DoctorNasa/Cal-BuniCorn-Battlet/README.md

 Where:
 trainerPower is the listed power displayed on the Trainer card.
 It increase as the trainer is leveled up especially once the trainer passed the fusion checkpoints.
-For the list of trainer power and the corresponding level, please see this. bunicornPowerMultiplier = 1 + SUM(attribute * factor) / attributeBaseline attributeBaseline = 500.
+For the list of trainer power and the corresponding level, please see this.

+bunicornPowerMultiplier = 1 + SUM(attribute * factor) / attributeBaseline

+attributeBaseline = 500.
 This is the average attribute value of a Bunicorn.
 Factor can be calculated based on the original and bonus attributes of a Bunicorn as follows:
 If the attribute has the same element with Bunicorn, factor = 1.1 If the attribute is NEUTRAL, factor = 1.05
 Bonus attribute has factor = 1.05
 For the rest, factor = 1
-bunicornPowerMultiplier means that if your trainer power is higher (higher level), the attributes can contribute more to the total playerBasePower.
-For example, if you use an enhanced 5-star Bunicorn with a level 20 trainer will be much better than a level 10 trainer.
-After calculating the player base power, we apply a ±10% to determine the range of values for enemy power values.

 BUR Payout
 The formula to determine BUR payout is as follows: